gridsusc/mindspark-10-team-Renaissaince/README.md

      https://github.com/amrrs/emotion-detection-from-text-python/blob/main/Text_Emotion_Detection_in_Python.ipynb
   2. In emotion_recog.ipynb, I refer to this source: https://www.kaggle.com/code/anisbouaziz/emotion-recognition.
 The dataset is fer2013:
      https://www.kaggle.com/datasets/deadskull7/fer2013
-  3. In deploy.py and index.html, I refer to this source: https://github.com/adhibhuta/flask-opencv-photo-camera

 Instruction:
   1. We cannot upload our saved model for image classification due to size limit.
 Please run emotion_recog.ipynb file first and save the model xcep.h5
   2. To run the web application, open a terminal/cmd in this folder and run "streamlit run deplo.py"